Mint-System/Odoo-Apps-Sale-Workflow/crm_lead_template/readme/DESCRIPTION.md

-Create lead notes from template..
+Create lead notes from template.